Olympic–Hawke collision: Inquiries

 At the subsequent inquiry the Royal Navy blamed Olympic for the incident, alleging that her large displacement generated a suction that pulled Hawke into her side.
+Amongst those testifying were Captain Smith, Chief Officer Wilde, and First Officer Murdoch of the Olympic.

 The Hawke incident was a financial disaster for Olympics operator.
-A legal argument ensued which decided that the blame for the incident lay with Olympic and, although the ship was technically under the control of the harbour pilot, the White Star Line was faced with large legal bills and the cost of repairing the ship, and keeping her out of revenue service made matters worse.
+A legal argument ensued which decided that the blame for the incident lay with Olympic and, although the ship was technically under the control of the harbour pilot, George Bowyer the White Star Line was faced with large legal bills and the cost of repairing the ship, and keeping her out of revenue service made matters worse.
 However, the fact that Olympic endured such a serious collision and stayed afloat appeared to vindicate the design of the Olympic-class liners, and reinforced their "unsinkable" reputation.

 Repairs

 Olympic (left) being manoeuvred into dry dock in Belfast for repairs on the morning of 2 March 1912 after throwing a propeller blade.
 Titanic (right) is moored at the fitting-out wharf.
 This was the last time the two sisters ships were photographed together.